minhvu2212/OCR-PDF/CONTRIBUTING.md

 - Update README.md with details of changes when applicable.
 - Update documentation or usage guides if there are changes in how the app is used.
 - Pull Requests can be merged after review and approval.
-- Ensure that all checks and builds are successful.
+- Ensure that the code follows the existing style conventions.

 ## Code Standards